tastyigniter/docs/advanced/localization.md

-- Copy the files and folders within the `Namespaced directory` into your TastyIgniter `language` directory, `see below`.
+- Copy the files and folders within the `Namespaced` directories into your TastyIgniter `language` directory, `see below`.
 If you don't have a `language` directory in your application root, create a new one.